 If you live more than a mile from a pharmacy we are able to dispense your medication from our own dispensary

 When ordering a repeat prescription please allow 24 hours for the instruction to be processed and then allow a minimum of 48 hours to prepare your prescription.
-If you collect your medication from Boots in Knighton they have requested a further 24 hours in order to ensure your prescription is ready when you call to collect.
+If you collect your medication from Boots in Knighton they have requested at least a further 24 hours in order to ensure your prescription is ready when you call to collect.

 Online Prescriptions via Patient Access